 That said, there are plenty of other factors affecting the copper price today, and investors keen on the base metal would do well to have an understanding of what they are.
 With that in mind, here’s a short overview of what’s going on with the copper price today, and what investors need to know.

 Copper price today: Supply and demand

 Chile is the world’s number-one copper producer, with Peru and China coming in a distant second and third.
-On the demand side of things, China is in the lead by far, accounting for over 40 percent of global demand.
+China also takes the lead on the demand side, accounting for over 40 percent of global demand.
 A spike in demand from China led to a run in the copper price from 2003 to 2008, and copper rose again from late 2008 to 2011 after dropping drastically in the wake of the 2008 global financial crisis.